iree-org/iree/docs/developer_overview.md

 [mlir-opt](https://github.com/llvm/llvm-project/tree/master/mlir/tools/mlir-opt)
 and runs sets of IREE's compiler passes on `.mlir` input files.
 See "conversion" in [MLIR's Glossary](https://mlir.llvm.org/getting_started/Glossary/#conversion) for more information.
-Compiler "passes" can range from isolated manipulations to broad pipelines that encompass a sequence of steps.
+Transformations performed by `iree-opt` can range from individual passes performing isolated manipulations to broad pipelines that encompass a sequence of steps.

 Test `.mlir` files that are checked in typically include a `RUN` block at the top of the file that specifies which passes should be performed and if